jyontika/CS-315-Project-1/README.md

 2. Open the control_saves.py and testing_saves.py
 3. Run both at the same by opening two terminals and entering each of the lines below (one in each terminal):

-'''
-python -m pytest tests/tiktok/test_active.py --html=report_active.html
+'''python -m pytest tests/tiktok/test_active.py --html=report_active.html'''
-'''